 South Holston Reservoir

-Chlorophyll rated good at the forebay but fair at the mid-reservoir because concentrations were slightly elevated.
-Chlorophyll has rated good at the forebay in all years except 1994, when it rated at the upper end of the fair range.
-Chlorophyll ratings have varied between good, fair and poor at the mid-reservoir location.
+Chlorophyll rated “good” at the forebay and “fair” at the mid-reservoir.
+Chlorophyll has rated “good” at the forebay in all years except 1994, when it rated “fair” due to lower-than-expected concentrations.
+Chlorophyll ratings have varied between “good” and “fair” at the mid-reservoir location.